 Income Recognition and Reliability in Lending Assessment

-Lending assessment begins with income — but outcomes are shaped not simply by how much is earned, but by how income is recognised, evidenced, and interpreted over time.
+However, lending assessment is shaped not simply by how much income is earned, but by how income is recognised, evidenced, and interpreted under lender credit policy.

-• which income can be included in assessment
+• which income sources may be included in assessment

-• how variable, self-employed, rental, or overseas income is treated
+• how variable, self-employed, rental, or overseas income is interpreted

-• how continuity and stability influence long-term borrowing capacity
+• how continuity and stability influence serviceability assessment

-These principles apply across residential, equipment, and commercial lending.
+These assessment principles apply across residential, commercial, and asset finance lending contexts.

 acceptable income sources